Jay Morgan, Principal

 Lauren Pollow, Legislative Director

 Lauren is a results-driven lobbyist and consultant with seven years of experience in public policy.
 She has represented clients on a wide range of regulatory and legislative issues with a keen focus on healthcare.
 She has demonstrated her understanding of legislative processes and has a proven track record with grassroots advocacy and issue campaigns.
 Her success in guiding clients through complex regulations and examining how shifts in policy impact operations has afforded Lauren the experience necessary to support our clients on every level.
-She worked with a large association as well as the top lobbying firm in New York prior to moving to Atlanta and her experience gained in that arena will be an asset to our family of clients as well.
+She worked with a large association as well as the top lobbying firm in New York prior to moving to Atlanta and her experience gained in that arena will be an asset to our family of clients.